Blog - Commercial

 SORT YOUR ‘MUST-HAVES’ FROM YOUR ‘NICE-TO-HAVES’

-Your ideal office (you know, the one you daydream about) probably has tons of bells and whistles.
+Your ideal commercial office (you know, the one you daydream about) probably has tons of bells and whistles.
 Massage chairs, meditation pods, a printer that actually cooperates – fanciful things like that.

 In terms of location, you want to find a happy middle ground that minimises travel time, fits the size of your workforce (with room for growth), and projects the right image.